anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/legend.md

 ## Legend Item Size

-You can customize the size of the legend items by using the `shapeHeight` and `shapeWidth` properties.
+You can customize the size of the legend items by using the `ShapeHeight` and `ShapeWidth` properties.

 {% aspTab template="chart/accumulation-charts/legend/item-size", sourceFiles="item-size.cs" %}